 Balancing technology and business strategy is an important factor that you need to consider when choosing a software development partner.
 Some companies understand the technical aspects, but they may not pay close attention to business strategy.
 Look for a company that can go into specifics about how they approach both sides.

 Communication is key to any project.
 Be sure to ask development firms about their communication methods and ensure that they align with your expectations.
+When does their team work?
 How often can you expect to meet with them?
 Do they have dedicated project managers to work with their clients?
 What tools do they use?

-Getting answers to these questions will help you understand the firm's communication style.
+Getting answers to these questions will help you understand the firm’s communication style.
 Once you have that information, think about how this would work for your organization.
-Everyone should be on the same page before you move forward.
+Everyone should be on the same page before you select a partner and move forward.

 10. Do you have testimonials from previous clients?

 The old saying is true, past success, while not a guarantee, is an indicator of future success.
-That's why you should search for testimonials before selecting an agile software development firm.
-You can either request testimonials from the company or conduct a simple Google search to see if any of their testimonials are publicly available.
+That’s why you should search for testimonials before selecting an agile software development firm.
+You can either request testimonials from the company or you can conduct a simple Google search to see if any of their testimonials are publicly available.
+You may find quotes from customers or case studies that you can evaluate.

 Ready to outsource software development?